Updated 24th April 2023

 The name of the LBG Company in the UK which issued your Fractional Membership.
 If you do not know this, contact us at firstname.lastname@example.org providing your name and we will be able to tell you the LBG Company relevant to you.
 (If you do not know how the LBG Company is relevant, may we suggest you read this article: https://www.sua-casa.net/post/who-s-who)

 A copy of your Fractional Ownership Certificate issued by the LBG Company.
 If you do not have this, you may ask for a repeat copy by writing to the Director of the LBG Company requesting a copy.
-While there are 4 Directors, the primary active Director is David Hannah, and he actually controls to of the other Corporate Directors, so he will be the best placed to start.
-David Hannah and can be reached at firstname.lastname@example.org. .
-Mr Hannah is not connected to TRG/Sua Casa.
-If he does not respond then please contact us and we will encourage him to support you positively.
-You can alternatively approach the 4th Director at admin@TRGFMHoldings.com if Mr. Hannah does not respond.
+Please contact TRGFMH using the e-mail address email@example.com.
+TRGFMH is not connected to TRG/Sua Casa.
+If they do not respond then please contact us and we will encourage them to support you positively.

 If you hold your Fractional Ownership via a Pension then your scheme administrator should hold all of the above information and should be able to help you.